 Once you have registered, you can set up a meeting immediately or schedule one for another time.

-The platform reveals meeting requirements such as attendee lists, meeting passwords, and more, and if you want to set up a larger meeting than the free plan can accommodate then you will have to upgrade to a paid account and download the Cisco Webex productivity tools.
+This Zoom alternative app reveals meeting requirements such as attendee lists, meeting passwords, and more.
+If you want to set up a larger meeting then you will have to upgrade to a paid account and download Cisco Webex productivity tools.

 Webex has one of the cleanest meeting interfaces that you will find.
 You have the standard buttons to mute and unmute your microphone, as well as hide or reveal your camera.
 You can use multiple screens so as to maintain some levels of privacy if you want to play a multimedia file and not share it with the other participants.